Associate Professor and Chair

 - Uncertainty in environmental modelling and monitoring

 - Geographic Information Systems, decision support, and model interfaces

-- primary productivity / crop yield, carbon cycling and landscape productivity patterns, especially in semi-arid areas
+- primary productivity / crop yield, carbon cycling and landscape productivity patterns, especially in semi-arid or agricultural areas

 Virk, Ravinder, and S.W.
 Mitchell.
 2015.
 Effect of Different Grazing Intensities on the Spatial-temporal Variability in Above-ground live plant biomass in North American Mixed Grasslands.
 Canadian J of Remote Sensing. online.
 [DOI] [PDF]

 Czerwinski, Christopher, D. J. King and S. W. Mitchell .
 2014.
 Mapping forest growth and decline in a temperate mixed forest using temporal trend analysis of Landsat imagery, 1987–2010.
 Remote Sensing of Environment.
 141: 188-200.
 [DOI]